AdrianTorjKobza/Bite_Sized_Programs/Check_User_Pass/README.md

-Pre-requisites: Download and install guizero: https://lawsie.github.io/guizero/
+Pre-requisites: download and install guizero: https://lawsie.github.io/guizero/

-The purpose of this simple program is to: ask user to enter a password twice check that the passwords are the same
+The purpose of this simple program is to:
+- ask user to enter a password twice
+- check that the passwords are the same